Business

 Sherwood News

-Looking at four of the biggest air carriers in the US — Delta Air Lines, United Airlines, American Airlines, and Alaska Airlines — all have increased their respective shares of premium seats since 2016, now comprising 12% of their cabins on average in 2026.
+Looking at four of the biggest air carriers in the US — Delta Air Lines, United Airlines, American Airlines, and Alaska Airlines — all have increased their respective shares of premium seats since 2016, with premium offerings now making up 12% of their cabins on average in 2026.

 Business end